Percy Chapman: Later struggle

 E. W. Swanton observes that "from the war onwards [Chapman's] life went into a sad eclipse."
 In 1942, Chapman was divorced from his wife; according to Lemmon, "Beet had stood much, but there is a point for all relationships beyond which one must not go".
 She returned to live in New Zealand in 1946.
 After 1946, Chapman shared a house with the steward of West Hill Golf Club, Bernard Benson, and his health continued to deteriorate.
 He was frequently observed to be drunk in public, although his appearance and manners remained impeccable; the cricket establishment ignored him, regarding him as an embarrassment, particularly on the occasions he watched matches at Lord's.
 By the end of his life, he was unable to attend any cricket matches.
 In addition to his alcoholism, Chapman became increasingly isolated, suffering from loneliness and depression.
 By the 1950s, he had developed arthritis, probably as a result of his sporting activities.
 On one occasion in 1955, Chapman was invited to a dinner organised by Kent; he was later discovered in the car park on the bumper of a car in a distressed state and had to be assisted back inside.

 In September 1961, Chapman fractured his knee when he fell at his home.
-He was taken to hospital for an operation but died on 16 September 1961.
+He was taken to hospital at Alton, Hampshire, for an operation but died on 16 September 1961.
 The newspapers reported that he had been ill for a long time; his former wife later commented that "he must have died a very sad man".
 Tributes focused on his successes as a cricketer and appealing personality.
 Summing up Chapman's life, Gibson writes: "But just as a good end can redeem a sad life, so a good life can redeem a sad end, and he had known his hours, his years of glory."
 Swanton concluded his obituary of Chapman in 1961: "The elderly and the middle-aged will recall him rather in his handsome sunlit youth, the epitome of all that was gay and fine in the game of cricket."